zenml-io/zenml/docs/book/user-guide/production-guide/remote-storage.md

 zenml artifact-store register remote_artifact_store -f azure --path=az://container-name
 ```

-For more information, read the [dedicated Azure artfaict store flavor guide](../../stacks-and-components/component-guide/artifact-stores/azure.md).
+For more information, read the [dedicated Azure artifact store flavor guide](../../stacks-and-components/component-guide/artifact-stores/azure.md).
 {% endtab %}
 {% tab title="Other" %}
-You can create a remote artifact store on pretty much any environment, including other cloud providers using a cloud-agnostic artifact storage such as [Minio](../../stacks-and-components/component-guide/artifact-stores/artifact-stores.md).
+You can create a remote artifact store in pretty much any environment, including other cloud providers using a cloud-agnostic artifact storage such as [Minio](../../stacks-and-components/component-guide/artifact-stores/artifact-stores.md).

-It is also relatively simple to create a [custom stack component flavor](../../stacks-and-components/custom-solutions/implement-a-custom-stack-component.md) for your use-case.
+It is also relatively simple to create a [custom stack component flavor](../../stacks-and-components/custom-solutions/implement-a-custom-stack-component.md) for your use case.
 {% endtab %}
 {% endtabs %}